monozero69/contacts-web-app/README.md

 * An issue in the `Ready` column on our project board can be picked up for development by assigning it to yourself and moving it to `In progress` column on the board.
 * Create a `new feature branch` from `main` branch.
 The feature branch should have the prefix `gh-ISSUE_NUMBER` in its name, replace `ISSUE_NUMBER` with issue number you creating the feature branch for.
 * All of your commits on the feature branch should start with the prefix `GH-ISSUE #ISSUE_NUMBER:` replace `ISSUE_NUMBER` with issue number you are working on.
-* Once you ready to merge your changes from the `feature branch` into `main branch` you will need to create a new pull request on GitHub.
+* Once you are ready to merge your changes from the `feature branch` into `main branch` you will need to create a new pull request on GitHub.
 * The pull request description needs the following:
     1. A [keyword](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) that will link the pull request to the issue you are working on.
     2. Explain what changes have been done and why you've done them.